XtracT/mealiemate/README.md

 3. **Shopping List Generator**
    Consolidates ingredients from your upcoming meal plan into a single structured shopping list in Mealie, which can be easily cleaned up looking at the pantry.

+5. **Mealplan Fetcher**
+   Gets the mealplan for the next 7 days and makes it available in Home Assistant, including direct links to every recipe.

 ---